abhishek1294/Open-Source-EDA/README.md

 3-From software application to hardware
 4-picorv32 and picosoc review
 5-Raven Soc and Raven chip review

+Raven is using a very popular 32-bit RISC-V core (PicoRV32) developed by Clifford Wolf, a well-known open source champion.
+The core was previously proven with an FPGA implementation and Raven is the first SoC built with it.
+The system integrator is our own Tim Edwards, another champion in the open source domain.

 6-Introduction to IC design component and open source EDA tools
 7-Step to start synthesizing picorv32,report ratio(register count)
 8-Test open source EDA tool using sample design and vsdflow utility